vitran96/playground/challenge/1st-and-last-digit-pair-sum/README.md

 ## Description

-Given an array of positive two-digit integers, find the maximum sum you can get by picking two numbers that share the same first and last digit.
+Given an array of positive integers with minimum of 2 digits, find the maximum sum you can get by picking two numbers that share the same first and last digit.
 If no such pair exists, return `0`.

 ### Example: